 CBRE Residential regularly undertake and publish research on the UK residential market.
 Get in touch to add your name to our mailing lists, or click below to access previous reports.

-There are currently around 1 million private rented households across London accounting for 30% of the city's homes.
-Since last year this number has risen by 32% and is predicted to continue to increase by around 20,000 over the next six years.
+Renting in London has never been more popular; with around one million private rented households across London, renters now account for 30% of the city's homes.
+Since last year, this number has dramatically risen by 32% and is predicted to continue to increase by a staggering 20,000 over the next six years.

 Zone two is starting to spark interest as buyers realise the potential for growth, but which Zone 2 underground stations will give you the best bang for your buck?